-This subject aims to enable students to communicate effectively in English.
+This module aims to enable students to communicate effectively in English.
 At the end of the course, students are expected to be able to listen, read, write and speak to meet general living needs.
 They are also expected to speak, write and make presentations in internationally acceptable English for academic purpose.

-This subject is intended to provide students with the fundamental mathematical knowledge and skills.
+This module is intended to provide students with the fundamental mathematical knowledge and skills.
 It aims to develop the necessary mathematical concepts and skills for continuous learning in Mathematics and related disciplines, and for the applications to the real world.
 By developing students’ mathematical thinking and problem solving skills, they are expected to apply these skills to solve problems with logical reasoning and judgement.

 Additional Mathematics (0606)

-This subject will enable students to acquire understanding and knowledge in the area of physical matter and phenomena.
-By providing a worthwhile educational experience, students are expected to develop the ability and skills that are relevant to study and practice of science which are useful in everyday life as well as the development of the right attitude to appreciate accuracy, precision, objectivity and integrity.
+This module will enable students to acquire understanding and knowledge in the area of physical matter and phenomena.
+By providing a worthwhile educational experience, students are expected to develop the ability and skills that are relevant to the study and practice of science which are useful in everyday life as well as the development of the right attitude to appreciate accuracy, precision, objectivity and integrity.

-This subject will equip students with sufficient understanding and knowledge in respect of practical chemistry, particularly the appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.
+This module will equip students with sufficient understanding and knowledge in respect of practical chemistry, particularly the appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.
 Students are expected to show economic consideration and concern about the social, environmental, health and safety issues relating to the chemical industry and to recognize the usefulness and limitations of scientific methods.

 The syllabus introduces learners to the theory and concepts of accounting and the ways in which accounting is used in a variety of modern economic and business contexts.
-Learners focus on the skills of recording, reporting, presenting and interpreting financial information and build an ideal foundation both for further study and for a future career within the profession.
+Learners focus on the skills of recording, reporting, presenting and interpreting financial information and to build an ideal foundation both for further study and for a future career within the profession.